sikkha/ai-blue/README.md

 - Public IP: `http://34.121.86.8:7860/`
 - Short URL: [bit.ly/ai-blue](http://bit.ly/ai-blue)

+#### Note:

+AI Blue will collect user session information, including data from cookies, to personalize the experience for each individual interacting with it.
+If you prefer not to have your data collected, please download AI Blue and compile it on your own local system.
+The database will be stored in ``session.db''.
+You can access the database by using the command `sqlite3 sessions.db'.
+Within it, you can retrieve data using the command `SELECT * FROM sessions;'.

 ## Concept and Algorithm

 AI-blue utilizes a multihead AI approach where different AI models analyze the input data concurrently.
 Each model focuses on its area of expertise, and their outputs are then routed through a central "router" model.
 The router intelligently integrates these insights based on predefined weights and contextual understanding, producing a comprehensive and nuanced response.